ThinkInvis/RoR2-Yeet/ModMeta/README.md

 Holding the mouse button down for longer will throw the item farther.

-Has a config option to prevent lunar items from being dropped (enabled by default).
+Has config options to prevent dropping: lunar items (on by default), void items (on by default), all items, all equipment.

-Has a config option to disable all items from being dropped, and one for equipment.

 Has a config option to drop Command droplets instead of items while the Artifact of Command is active.